Unbanned Bible Publications

 MANDELA, HIS COMRADES, AND THEIR RUSSIAN AND JEWISH MENTORS

 Until 2008, the United States government considered Nelson Mandela a terrorist.
-“Almost until his death, Nelson Mandela remained on the UN terrorist watch list.”
+“Almost until his death, Nelson Mandela remained on the United Nations terrorist watch list.”
 Yet, for his unrelenting onslaughts against not only the government of South Africa, but especially against all the civilians of this country, Mandela was decorated with 250 honours, among others, the Soviet Order of Lenin.
 The world rejoiced!
 Has everyone forgotten that the Russian dictator Stalin actively murdered about 20 million people while Lenin had 30,000 dissidents executed and murdered ‘only’ about 2-3 million people?

 Since the early 1960’s, joined by militant, imperialist communist countries such as Cuba, Russia, Libya (Muammer Gaddafi, the greatest terrorist that ever lived) — and by communist church clergy such as Desmond Tutu and Allan Boesak, (financially supported by the International and African Council of Churches,) the battle cry in apartheid South Africa was ‘Africa to the Africans.’
 However, their salutes, insignias, and slogans were (and still are) Bolshevik (or Jewish/Russian Marxism) not African.